Juan Delgado (Chilean footballer)

-Juan Antonio Delgado Baeza (born 5 March 1993) is a Chilean professional footballer who plays as a winger or right-back for Primeira Liga side Paços Ferreira and the Chile national team.
+Juan Antonio Delgado Baeza (born 5 March 1993) is a Chilean professional footballer who plays as a winger or right-back for Liga de Expansión MX club Irapuato.

 Club career

 Colo-Colo

 Born in Chillán, Delgado made his first team debut for Colo-Colo at the age of 17 during the 2011 Torneo Apertura.
 After nearly 2 years playing mostly in the B-team, Delgado became a regular under Héctor Tapia's management, with the first main achievement of his being a goal in a 3–2 victory against the club's main rivals Universidad de Chile.
 Delgado retained protagonism during the 2014 Torneo Clausura where he played 14 games and scored two goals as Colo-Colo won the title.

 Gimnàstic

 On 5 August 2016, Delgado signed a four-year contract with Spanish Segunda División side Gimnàstic de Tarragona.

+Sheffield Wednesday

+On 24 July 2023, he joined EFL Championship side Sheffield Wednesday.
+He made his debut starting against Southampton on 4 August 2023.
+He scored his maiden Wednesday goal a week later, getting the first goal in a 4-2 defeat against Hull City.
+Whilst on international duty he returned to Sheffield Wednesday early to undergo hip surgery.
+On 17 May 2024, it was confirmed he would be released following the expiration of his contract.

+Everton de Viña del Mar

+On 2 July 2024, Delgado joined Everton de Viña del Mar on a deal until the end of the 2025 season.
+He ended his contract in August 2025.

 International career

 After playing the 2014 Toulon Tournament with the U-20 squad and showing good form in Colo-Colo, Delgado received his first call-up to the national squad for the friendlies against Mexico and Haiti.
 He made his debut against Mexico, playing a little over five minutes as a late substitute.
 Days later, he was a starter against Haiti, where he scored his first international goal in the 21st minute.